About Sarmed

 Society of Scottish Artists (SSA).
 Life with Water online edition 2025

-VIsual Arts Scotland 'Thread that pulls' 30x30 exhibition at the Royal Scottish Academy.
+Visual Arts Scotland 'Thread that pulls' 30x30 exhibition at the Royal Scottish Academy.
 2025

 Common Ground Collective.
-Group exhibition at The Tabernacle, Nottinghill London.
+Group exhibition at The Tabernacle, Notting Hill London.
 Group exhibition 2025

 136th Annual Exhibition Paisley Art Institute, 2025